-The 2015 Greater Los Angeles Point-in-Time Homeless Count revealed that Los Angeles County had more than 47,000 homeless individuals living within its boundaries, one of the highest figures in the nation.
+The 2017 Greater Los Angeles Point-in-Time Homeless Count revealed that Los Angeles County had more than 57,000 homeless individuals living within its boundaries, the highest figure in the nation.
 In order to reverse this trend, the homeless services arena needs effective policy, multi-agency collaboration, and a systems change approach.

-In late 2015 and early 2016, both the City and County of Los Angeles released comprehensive and deliberate plans to improve homeless systems and determine how to best allocate additional funding.
+- In late 2015 and early 2016, both the City and County of Los Angeles released comprehensive and deliberate plans to improve homeless systems and determine how to best allocate additional funding.
 Shelter Partnership submitted both informal and formal public comment that will allow the plans to go further in reducing the number of homeless persons living in Los Angeles City and County.

-As part of a larger advocacy effort assembled by the Southern California Association of Non-Profit Housing (SCANPH), Shelter Partnership helped secure an additional $100 million of funding for the County Affordable Housing Fund through 2020.
+- As part of a larger advocacy effort assembled by the Southern California Association of Non-Profit Housing (SCANPH), Shelter Partnership helped secure an additional $100 million of funding for the County Affordable Housing Fund through 2020.